-Cloned cars sold in Greater Manchester eBay scam - BBC News
+Cloned cars sold in Greater Manchester eBay scam

 He said: "It was £17,000 just gone, and I knew there was little or no chance of getting this money back, ever."

-Another victim, Gordon Alexander, from Forfar in Tayside, bought a cloned BMW for £18,300 in January.
+Another victim, Gordon Alexander, from Forfar in Angus, bought a cloned BMW for £18,300 in January.

 Mr Alexander, a garage owner, won the auction and collected it from an address in Rochdale.